 #2) Not Contains Assertion

 Open the request tab by double-clicking on it.
-In the input request, enter the invalid zip code in the appropriate location, such as 10029.
+In the input request, enter an invalid zip code in the appropriate location, such as 10029.
 Run this request now.
 Check the response data which has the supplier details for the given zip code – take a look at the image below:

-(Click on image for enlarged view)
+(Click on the image for an enlarged view)

 The “not contains” assertion, it is highlighted in green colour as it is executed successfully.